Huguenot History: Who Exactly Were The Huguenots?

 Despite the quick growth of the Huguenot church, France was still more than ninety percent Catholic.
 Even with members of the nobility, intellectual elite, and the royal houses of Navarre, Valois, and Condé on the side of the Huguenots, they could not fight the resistance they faced from Roman Catholics that were still dominant all over France.

-Although Huguenots were given a lot of leeway in the beginning by French Roman Catholics and they began making moves to control power in the country.
-The Huguenot movement posed a threat to the crown, especially with its rapid expansion and this was something that was not going to be tolerated by the Catholics who were in power at the time.
+Although French Roman Catholics initially gave Huguenots a lot of leeway, they soon started making moves to control power in the country.
+The rapid expansion of the Huguenot movement posed a threat to the crown.
+This was something that the Catholics in power at the time were not going to tolerate.

 Saint Bartholomew’s Day Massacre